ianoroceo/wdio-mocha-practice/README.md

 # wdio-mocha-practice
-Repo for studying purposes using WDIO and Cucumber
+Repo for studying purposes using WebdriverIO with Mocha and Chai